Biographies Characteristics Analysis

 A function y=f(x) is called odd if it satisfies the following two conditions:

-Take an arbitrary x=2. f(x)=2^3=8.
+Let's take an arbitrary x=2. f(x)=2^3=8.

 f(-x)=(-2)^3=-8.
 Therefore f(x) = -f(x).
-Thus, both conditions are satisfied for us, which means that the function is odd.
+Thus, both conditions are met, which means the function is odd.
 Below is a graph of the function y=x^3.

 Verbal description of the function.

-Graphic way.
+Graphic method.

 There is such a way.